 Welcome To Mission Midwives

 Pregnancy is a time of preparation, planning, and getting to know yourself and your family in a whole new way.
 This can be an exciting process, and sometimes an overwhelming one.
-It is our hope that the women and families we work with have the support to really learn about their choices, make informed decisions, and have the opportunity to fully connect with their own experience giving birth.
+It is our hope that the families we work with have the support to really learn about their choices, make informed decisions, and have the opportunity to fully connect with their own experience giving birth.

 Philosophy of care